 The capital of Finland is one stop you can’t miss if you purchase a Scandinavia Pass.

+But what to do in Helsinki?
 Aside from being a truly lovely city from head-to-toe, you can also take a stroll down the famous 5-kilometer-long Mannerheimintie Avenue where you’ll find many cultural venues like the National Museum of Finland and the Kisama Museum of Contemporary Art.

 Other places to visit in Finland: